JamesMitofsky/Community-Votes/README.md

-# HOA-Votes
+# Community Votes

-React app to correctly weight votes in a homeowner association.
+React app to correctly weight votes in any group setting, inspired by the common requirement of voting in homeowners associations.

 ## Deploy State